On head-to-head results as tie-breaker and consequent opportunities for collusion: Motivating examples

 In this situation, Italy and Germany had an opportunity to collude.
-If Italy defeats Germany by 4-2, then two cases should be distinguished: \begin{enumerate}[label = (\arabic*)] \item If the Czech Republic wins against Denmark, three teams have 6 points.
-The head-to-head goal differences are 3-3 (Czech Republic), 5-5 (Italy), 4-4 (Germany).
-Therefore, Italy qualifies as the group winner and Germany as the runner-up due to scoring more goals than Slovakia. \item If the Czech Republic does not win against Denmark, Italy qualifies as the group winner and Germany as the runner-up. \end{enumerate} \end{example}
+If Italy defeats Germany by 4-2, then two cases should be distinguished: \begin{enumerate}[label = (\arabic*)] \item If the Czech Republic wins against Denmark, three teams will have 6 points.
+The head-to-head goal differences will be 3-3 (Czech Republic), 5-5 (Italy), 4-4 (Germany).
+Therefore, Italy will qualify as the group winner and Germany as the runner-up due to scoring more goals than Slovakia. \item If the Czech Republic does not win against Denmark, Italy will qualify as the group winner and Germany as the runner-up. \end{enumerate} \end{example}

-Finally, Italy beat Germany 1-0 and Denmark defeated the Czech Republic, thus, Italy and Germany progressed at the expense of Slovakia.
+Finally, Italy beat Germany 1-0 and Denmark defeated the Czech Republic.
+Therefore, Italy and Germany progressed at the expense of Slovakia since Italy was the group winner and Germany was the best runner-up ahead of Slovakia as Germany had a goal difference of $+4$.
+However, Slovakia had the same number of points but a superior goal difference ($+3$) compared to the group winner Italy ($+1$).
 The prime minister of Slovakia wrote an open letter to UEFA, emphasising that ``\emph{I believe that you will have the whole issue investigated and UEFA will make rules for the next tournament which will give precedence to a sportsmanlike performance instead of unfair agreements}'' \citep{BBC2017}.

-The competitors in a round-robin tournament are usually ranked by converting their wins, draws, and losses into points, which are then added up.
-However, some teams can score the same number of points, when further criteria need to be applied to resolve the tie.
-In football (and most other sports), two main concepts are used for this purpose: (1) head-to-head records; and (2) goal difference.

-According to Examples~\ref{Examp1} and \ref{Examp2}, preferring head-to-head results to goal difference may create additional match-fixing opportunities: in both cases, collusion would not have been possible if ties would have broken by goal difference.
-This aspect has been neglected in the previous literature but will be addressed here.
+According to Examples~\ref{Examp1} and \ref{Examp2}, preferring head-to-head results to goal difference may create additional match-fixing opportunities: in both cases, the potential collusion would have been impossible if ties had been broken by goal difference.
+This aspect has not been considered in the previous literature but will be addressed here.